 Even though the iPhone 11 Pro has the smallest screen among this generation of iPhones, its 5.8″ display still packs more pixels than the iPhone 11 while retaining the 458 ppi density found in the iPhone 11 Pro Max.
 There are still plenty of people who prefer compact phones — likely the biggest reason Apple continues to offer two sizes for its very top-end models — and they’re going to love how amazing the Super Retina XDR is over the Liquid Retina LCD of the iPhone 11.
 It’s one of the two best reasons to get a Pro version (more on the second reason later) and it makes it really tough for any other flagship phone to claim the display crown.

 Already, numerous benchmarking sites have confirmed that the iPhone 11 Pro reigns in every test, cementing Apple’s claim that the Apple A13 Bionic chip is the fastest ever.
 It’s around 20% faster than the previous A12 chip and consumes almost 40% less power, with a Neural Engine performing machine learning processes up to 20% faster as well.
-Other current top-end offerings from Android posted benchmark scores that are significantly behind the iPhone 11 Pro, and it’s unlikely for the Pixel 4 to be the exception.
+Other current top-end offerings from Android posted benchmark scores that are significantly behind the iPhone 11 Pro, and it’s not changing anytime soon.

-Still, there’s a chance that the Qualcomm Snapdragon 855 chip powering the Pixel 4 breaks all expectations.
-One reason to cling to hope is the rumored increase to 6 GB of RAM, a 50% jump from the Pixel 3’s 4 GB.
-Nevertheless, expect that the Pixel 4 will place among the fastest smartphones this year, especially with a leaner, pure Android experience free from the usual bloatware that other manufacturers pump into their reskins.
+As such, the Qualcomm Snapdragon 855 chip powering the Pixel 4 is speedy enough, but it doesn’t stand out among other flagships.
+It does have 6 GB of RAM, a 50% jump from the Pixel 3’s 4 GB.
+Though the Pixel 4 won’t be among the fastest smartphones of 2019, it’s most attractive performance perk is a leaner, pure Android experience free from the usual bloatware that other manufacturers pump into their reskins.

 Meanwhile, the iPhone 11 Pro has what are arguably the best cameras on a smartphone today.
 It’s able to capture fantastic looking photos with massive improvements in its camera software and capabilities.
 All three 12-megapixel sensors are able to work together to merge separate raw images into the best version possible through the power of the A13 Bionic chip.
 It also utilizes what it calls Smart HDR technology which uses algorithms and machine learning to determine your image’s highlights and shadows and enhancing their level of detail depending on whether they’re in the foreground or background.
 The result: richer colors, fuller textures, and sharper contrasts.